Mad Hatter Hotel, Waterloo 2:00pm

 It was felt that the current RAID fault on Alice notwithstanding, we were happy with the RAID on that machine as it is.
 Moving to hardware RAID (which we did not think was possible in any case), would not bring any noticeable benefit in either speed or reliability.

-the discussion of the first agenda item above.
+This item was covered by the discussion of the first agenda item above.

 It was agreed that we are happy with RHEL on Alice, and RH 7.3 on Edith for the time being.
 We do not need to make any further decisions on this unless forced to by circumstance.